marbletracks/marbletrack3.com/content/parts/caret_splitter_right_track.md

 As of this writing (Nov 2018) small marbles get stuck there and cannot move forward.
 I have a few ideas of how to fix it, but am not sure if they will work.

+* 12 Jan 2021 [Candy Mama](/workers/candy_mama/) has just placed the [Lower Left Side Arch](/parts/lower-left-side-arch/), beginning to block easy access to the Caret Splitter Right Track.
+[Autosticks](/workers/autosticks/) will come soon to help.

 * 22 Feb 2019 [Reversible Guy](/workers/reversible/) brought [Caret Splitter Right Hand Inner Side](/parts/caret-splitter-right-hand-inner-side/) to Caret Splitter Right Track

 [![2019 feb 22 rg brings csrhis 21](//b.robnugen.com/art/marble_track_3/track/parts/2019/thumbs/2019_feb_22_rg_brings_csrhis_21.jpg)](//b.robnugen.com/art/marble_track_3/track/parts/2019/2019_feb_22_rg_brings_csrhis_21.jpg)